silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

     - SilverStripe\Forager\Extensions\SearchServiceExtension
 ```

-DataObjects also require the `SilverStripe\Versioned\Versioned` extension.
-Non-versioned content is not yet supported.
+Most DataObjects you use will also have `SilverStripe\Versioned\Versioned` extension (e.g. SiteTree).
 By default a versioned object will be added to the index when it is published and removed when it is unpublished.
+The [SearchServiceExtension](../../src/Extensions/SearchServiceExtension.php) class is responsible for listing to these events.

 ### DataObject Fields